-The Company is obliged to make a one-off payment of \$0.05 per tonne on reserve tonnes at the commencement of economic mining from the Tenements, or any substitution or replacement of the Tenements.
+The Company will assume Novarange's obligation to make a one-off payment of \$0.05 per tonne on reserve tonnes at the commencement of economic mining from the Tenements, or any substitution or replacement of the Tenements.

-The Company has also agreed to assume certain third-party obligations in respect of the Tenements comprising the Giralia Royalty and to indemnify Radar Iron Ltd (now known as Weebit Nano Ltd) for any loss it suffers with respect to that royalty.
-Novarange also agreed to assume all obligations of Weebit Nano Limited under private land access agreements which were provided to Novarange on or before the date of the Sale Deed.
+The Company will also assume Novarange's third-party obligations in respect of the Tenements comprising the Giralia Royalty and indemnity to Radar Iron Ltd (now known as Weebit Nano Ltd) for any loss it suffers with respect to that royalty.
+The Company will also assume Novarange's obligations to Weebit Nano Limited under private land access agreements which were provided to Novarange on or before the date of the (Radar/Weebit/Novarange) Sale Deed.